 Frequently asked questions

 Boarding houses must provide affordable housing in perpetuity and must be managed by registered community housing providers (CHPs).
-Registered CHPs must apply the NSW Affordable Housing Ministerial Guidelines (PDF, 838 KB).
+Registered CHPs must apply the NSW Affordable Housing Ministerial Guidelines.

 The new provisions do not apply retrospectively.
 They will not impact boarding houses that have already been approved or built.
 However, the new provisions will apply where an application is lodged for major alterations or additions to an existing boarding house.

-All LAHC developments must consider LAHC’s Good design for social housing (PDF, 3.5 MB) and Land and Housing Corporation Dwelling Requirements (PDF, 421 KB), both dated September 2020.
+LAHC boarding house developments that are being self-assessed must consider Good design for social housing (PDF, 3.5 MB) and Land and Housing Corporation Dwelling Requirements (PDF, 421 KB), both dated September 2020.

 Boarding houses are no longer mandated as a permissible use in the R2 Low Density Residential zone.
 These changes seek to reduce the impact of boarding house development on the local character of low-density areas, such as privacy, noise, loss of enjoyment of private open space, loss of on-street car parking and traffic impacts.